alexzaganelli/strapi-plugin-email-designer/README.md

 ## 💄 Usage

 1. Design your template with easy on the visual composer.
-For variables use [lodash templating language](https://lodash.com/docs/4.17.15#template). **You can leave the text version blank to automatically generate a text version of your email from the HTML version.**
+For variables use [lodash templating language](https://lodash.com/docs/4.17.15#template) with the double curly braces tags ( `{{` and `}}` ). **You can leave the text version blank to automatically generate a text version of your email from the HTML version.**

 Tips: in the template's body is possible to iterate array like this: